richgabrielli/100-days-of-code/log.md

 * Continued to try and get VO2Max out.
 Banging my head up against the wall!!!
 * No responses on iOS Slack.
 * Gave up...
 While brushing my teeth before bed a light bulb went off.
 Fired up my Mac and voila!!!
 VO2Max EVERYWHERE!!!
 * Resolution: VERY simple fix: VO2Max was not authorized as a valid parameter.
 I will never forget that again.

+### Day 12 - 16: December 16 - 30, 2017

+**Today's Progress:**
+* First: Where have I been the past 15 days?
+Son's knee surgery, holiday stuff, life...
+I worked a total of 5 hours during this time on the proof of concept.
+For all intents and purpose the POC is done:
+* Reading data from HealthKit
+* Built Weight / BMI history screen.
+* Write weight and BMI (calculated) data to HealthKit.

+* I could keep going on the POC, with cleanup and refactoring, but i am ready to move onto to the app and build it for real.
+This includes a pretty design and tight code.

+**Lessons Learned:**
+* First: Where have I been the past 15 days?
+Son's knee surgery, holiday
+* Ability to read / write data from / to HealthKit
+* Design HealthKit class.
+* Design HealthKit data model for profile.